Common Law Separation Agreement Ontario

 Key Aspects of a Common Law Separation Agreement in Ontario:

 1. Property Division: The agreement specifies how the property acquired during the common law relationship will be divided.
 Unlike married couples, common law partners do not automatically have the right to the equalization of marital property in Ontario.
-The separation agreement serves as a platform to negotiate and formalize the division of these assets.
+The separation agreement in Ontario serves as a platform to negotiate and formalize the division of these assets.

 2. Spousal Support: It outlines the conditions under which one partner may provide financial support to the other.
 The need for spousal support and the amount are determined based on factors such as the duration of the relationship, the financial status of each partner, and their future earning potential.